 Key Facts

-—The double win: Ethiopian short Sunday Morning won the AGrAF Award (TV Series and Specials) and the Disney Television Animation Award at MIFA 2026, the market of the Annecy festival.
+The double win: Ethiopian short Sunday Morning won the AGrAF Award (TV Series and Specials) and the Disney Television Animation Award at MIFA 2026, the market of the Annecy festival.

-—The film: Four siblings turn a quiet Sunday morning into an adventure while trying not to wake their mother — a memory of childhood Sundays in Addis Ababa.
+The film: Four siblings turn a quiet Sunday morning into an adventure while trying not to wake their mother — a memory of childhood Sundays in Addis Ababa.

-—The team: Written and directed by Minasie Terefe, with artwork by Milkias Yitref, Ephrem Terefe and Ermias Assefa, at the Beharger lij studio in Addis Ababa.
+The team: Written and directed by Minasie Terefe, with artwork by Milkias Yitref, Ephrem Terefe and Ermias Assefa, at the Beharger lij studio in Addis Ababa.

-—The Disney deal: Disney Channel and Disney+ have secured a development option to adapt the short into an animated series.
+The Disney deal: Disney Channel and Disney+ have secured a development option to adapt the short into an animated series.

-—The reality check: Ethiopia has never produced a fully domestic animated feature or series; its studios live on advertising and commissioned work.
+The reality check: Ethiopia has never produced a fully domestic animated feature or series; its studios live on advertising and commissioned work.

-—The wave behind it: Ten East African studios joined MIFA 2026 in a regional delegation — chosen from 31 applicants across Kenya, Ethiopia, Uganda, Rwanda and Tanzania.
+The wave behind it: Ten East African studios joined MIFA 2026 in a regional delegation — chosen from 31 applicants across Kenya, Ethiopia, Uganda, Rwanda and Tanzania.

-Ethiopian animation has its first global breakout: Sunday Morning, a short from the Addis Ababa studio Beharger lij, won the AGrAF and Disney Television Animation awards at Annecy’s MIFA market — and Disney has taken a development option to turn it into a series.
+Ethiopian animation has its first global breakout.
+Sunday Morning, a short from the Addis Ababa studio Beharger lij, won the AGrAF and Disney Television Animation awards at Annecy’s MIFA market, and Disney has taken a development option to turn it into a series.
 For a scene its own founder says is still in its infancy, it is a door swinging open.

 A milestone for Ethiopian animation

-The double recognition came at the International Animation Film Market, MIFA, held alongside the Annecy International Animation Film Festival in France — the industry’s leading global marketplace since 1985.
-Sunday Morning took the AGrAF Award in the TV Series and Specials category and the Disney Television Animation Award.
+The double honour came at the International Animation Film Market, MIFA.
+It runs alongside the Annecy International Animation Film Festival in France, and has been the industry’s leading global marketplace since 1985.

 No Ethiopian project had ever drawn that kind of attention at Annecy.
 The wins put a country with no formal animation industry onto buyers’ maps.